 WHEN THE DOLLAR WAS A DOLLAR

 During the Great Depression, the United States had balanced trade accounts and trade surpluses.
 The nation was not involved in war and had no foreign military bases.
-The welfare state did not exist as we know it today.
-Most of the population lived off the land in rural areas.
-Money-printing by the Federal Reserve was constrained by the physical supply of gold and silver (according to the Constitution, the dollar was backed by precious metals).
+America was self-sufficient and supplied manufactured goods to the rest of the world.
+The welfare-state did not exist as we know it today (most of the population ‘lived off the land’ in rural areas).
+The dollar was 100% convertible to gold in foreign exchange (1792-1971).

 THRIFT • SAVINGS • SOUND MONEY